ManifestoProject/manifestata/README.md

 - clear and meaningful error messages for potential errors
 - detailed comments in all parts of the code
 - support of stata 13 and higher (below might be difficult because stata 12- cannot handle unicode)
+- all files necessary to install the package from the web (see help usersite)

 Documentation:
 - detailed documentation with examples in stata format of all functions: execute "help examplehelpfile" in stata for an example